liuzhousi/FPGC4/README.md

 The register bank has two read ports and one write port.
 Internally on the FPGA, the registers are not implemented in block RAM, but I might change this in the future to save elements.

 ###### Stack
 Stack memory with internal stack pointer.
+The stack is mostly used for backing up and restoring registers in interrupt handlers or functions.
+In combination with the SavPC instruction, one can jump to (and return from) functions.

 The stack is 1024 words deep.
 The stack pointer is not accessable by the rest of the CPU.
-The stack pointer wraps around in case of a push when the stack is full or in case of a pop when the stack is empty.
+The pointer wraps around in case of a push when the stack is full or in case of a pop when the stack is empty.

 ###### ALU
 Can execute 16 different operations on two 32 bit inputs.
 Has two flags.